flatironinstitute/CryoLike/docs/source/concepts/imageSettings.rst

  - For setting the polar grid:

    - number of points per shell (``n_inplanes``)
-   - ``resolution_factor`` for deteriming the maximum
+   - ``resolution_factor`` for determining the maximum
-     number of frequency radii in the polar grid
+     radius (corresponding to the maximum observable frequency).

-     - Higher values mean higher resolution
+     - Because we use a fixed distance of 0.25 between radii, higher values mean higher resolution
-     - Formula is (half pi) **TODO**
+     - Maximum radius is set to :math:`\frac{F}{4p}`, where ``F`` is the resolution factor and ``p`` is the number of pixels per side of the grid

-   - If not specified, a ``resolution_factor`` of 1 will be used, which takes the maximum frequency radii up to Nyquist
+   - If not specified, a ``resolution_factor`` of 1 will be used, which takes the maximum frequency radius up to Nyquist

  - For Template generation:

-    - A ``viewing distance``, to compute the viewing angles to use for 3D-to-2D projection
+    - A ``viewing distance``, to compute the viewing angles to use for 3D-to-2D projection.
+In rough terms, this determines how far apart the different viewing angles are on the surface of a unit sphere centered on the template, so a smaller value means a larger number of angles will be considered.

+      - If not specified, the default is :math:`\frac{1}{4 \pi F}`, where ``F`` is the same resolution factor used to determine the max radius of the polar grid

     - atomic radii (a scalar value, in Angstrom)
     - atom selection (string)
-    - atom shape (hard-shell or Gaussian)
+    - atom shape (``hard-shell`` or ``Gaussian``)
     - whether to use the default ``protein residue model``

- - For the outputs: **[TO DO:]**
-    - output folder
-    - output name